 1. Boric Acid and Peanut Butter Straws

-These are excellent homemade ant killer to eradicate ants without exposing your kids and pets to toxic substances.
+These are excellent homemade ant killers to eradicate ants without exposing your kids and pets to toxic substances.

 Since the peanut butter and the moderately toxic boric acid are contained in the plastic straws, there are fewer chances of being ingested by kids and pets.

 The bait does not leave a sticky mess on your floor or any surface it is left.